torchlard/Notes/others/vehicle/test/emergency.md

 suffer from shock: pale grey skin

 ## report incident
-must sto if involved in an incident report to owner about damage to another vehicle, property or animal
+must stop if involved in an incident report to owner about damage to another vehicle, property or animal

 find out
 - who owns vehicle
 - make, registration number
 - other driver's name, address, tel no.

+# effect of shock
+rapid pulse
+sweating
+pale grey skin
+rapid shallow breathing